-The monkeypox virus is an orthopoxvirus that is related to the variola virus, which causes smallpox.
+Mpox infections are caused by the monkeypox virus, an orthopoxvirus related to the variola virus that causes smallpox.
 The monkeypox virus causes relatively rare infections in humans.
-In 2022, countries that don’t normally have mpox (monkeypox) cases, including the United States, began to experience outbreaks.
-As a result of the mpox outbreak, the U.S. Department of Health and Human Services (DHHS) declared a public health emergency that was in effect from August 4, 2022, through January 31, 2023.
+In 2022, countries that didn’t normally have mpox cases, including the United States, began to experience outbreaks.

-Since the initial outbreak of mpox in 2022, ARUP has actively participated in the formulation of an appropriate national response in partnership with the CDC and other laboratories.
+Since this initial outbreak, ARUP has actively participated in the formulation of an appropriate national response in partnership with the CDC and other laboratories.

 FAQs